ChillJacob/MinecraftPlugins/HardcoreSurvival/README.md

 This allows for the server to be even more challenging by not allowing players to teleport or /home and such.

+[Optional Download](https://github.com/10becja/MinecraftPlugins/blob/master/HardcoreSurvival/HardcoreSurvivalListener.jar?raw=true) This addon can be used to alert players on other servers (using bungee) that a player has died.
+It requires [CommandSync](http://www.spigotmc.org/resources/commandsync.115/) to run.

 ### Commands
 HardcoreSurvival only has one command associated with it
 - **/setbase**